Scrap and recycling vendor profiles

 - Cohen — private, Midwest and Southeast

-- Nucor's scrap subsidiaries — captive feedstock for Nucor mills
+- Nucor's scrap subsidiaries (including the David J. Joseph Company) — captive feedstock for Nucor mills

 Frequently asked questions